 3. Verify the HTTP file by opening a path in the browser

 After successfully uploading the HTTP file you need to verify by opening the directory in your browser tab, as you can see in the image below.

 Now the final step of verification, if you have done installation everything successfully you need to return the website freeforssl.com to verify the domain.

 As you can see in the image below you need to click on the Verify Domain button for verification.
-If everything okay then you will see Success!
+If everything is okay then you will see Success!
 Message.

 STEP – 6 Install SSL Certificate